-The Export-Import Bank of Korea (KEXIM), also known as Korea Eximbank, is South Korea’s official export credit agency and state-owned policy bank.
-Established in 1976, it provides financing and guarantees to support the country’s trade, overseas investment, and industrial development.
-Its activities span export and import loans, buyer’s and supplier’s credits, project and structured finance, and credit guarantees for large, capital-intensive projects.
+The Export-Import Bank of Korea (KEXIM), also known as Korea Eximbank, is South Korea’s state-owned export credit agency and policy bank.
+Established to promote national trade and overseas investment, it provides financing and guarantees to support Korean exporters, the import of strategic resources, and international projects.
+KEXIM operates under the Ministry of Economy and Finance and works alongside commercial banks and other ECAs to mobilize capital and mitigate risk.

 To provide comprehensive coverage, we aggregate data and news under the name KEXIM, encompassing the following company names, divisions, and related entities: